theonaunheim/unsuR/README.md

 How do I put in my own data?

-1. Make a copy of the [Companion Spreadsheet](https://docs.google.com/spreadsheets/d/1DWB4rdAmUGggkUN0KtVdtyn6E1gZ9j68QifDD8cn2fY/edit#gid=1976081657) and replace the risk scenarios with your own.
+1. Make a copy of the [Companion Spreadsheet](https://docs.google.com/spreadsheets/d/1DWB4rdAmUGggkUN0KtVdtyn6E1gZ9j68QifDD8cn2fY/edit#gid=1976081657).

+2. Replace contents of the "Scope" tab with your own objects within scope of your assessment.

-3. Enter pre-control estimates.
+3. Enter pre-control estimates in tab "Plan-A Valuation".

+4. Replace the controls in tab "Plan-B" with your own.

+5. Enter post-control estimates in tab "Plan-B Valuation"

+6. Replace the controls in tab "Plan-C" with your own alternative control plan under consideration.

-4. Enter post-control estimates.
+5. Enter post-control estimates in tab "Plan-C Valuation"

 5. Run the Report Maker Script.